-The viability of 2G network technology as a solution for telematics services in some regions, such as Europe, is in question, due to the need to re-farm spectrum used for 2G services for LTE and LTE-Advanced; however, a large-scale deployment of mission-critical 2G technology will influence decisions on the viability and the commercial impact of switching-off 2G.
+The viability of 2G network technology as a solution for telematics services in some regions, such as Europe and North America, is in question, due to the need to re-farm spectrum used for 2G services for LTE and LTE-Advanced; However, a large-scale deployment of mission-critical 2G technology would influence decisions on the viability and the commercial impact of switching-off 2G.

-In the long term, continued demand for bandwidth will drive all regions towards LTE (and LTE-Advanced) so this network technology could be the future foundation for infotainment services (where the additional technical performance characteristics are particularly useful for the quality of the end service), as well as telematics.
-It is likely that HSPA and HSPA+ networks will continue to provide "next-best" mobile broadband connections.
+In the long term, continued demand for bandwidth will drive all regions towards LTE (and LTE-Advanced), so this network technology could be the future foundation for infotainment services (where the additional technical performance characteristics are particularly useful for the quality of the end service), as well as telematics.
+It is likely that HSPA and HSPA+ networks will continue to provide "nextbest" mobile broadband connections.

-The likely timeline for the viability of LTE varies by region, with aggressive roll-outs planned for:
+As discussed earlier in this report, the likely timeline for the viability of LTE varies by region, with aggressive roll-outs planned for:

-- Developed Asia-Pacific
+- Developed Asia-Pacific - North America.

-- North America

-- Europe